normanzb/playcorder-core-as3/README.md

 ###Playcorder

+####Properties

+1. loaded - true to indicate the SWF is fully loaded.
+2. isReady - true to indicate the onReady event is fired and user accepted the microphone acesss.

 ####Methods

-1. getID - get the instance ID of current playcorder
+1. getID - get the instance ID of current playcorder.

 ####Events

+1. onloaded - fire when playcorder is downloaded.
-1. onready - fire when playcorder is ready
+2. onready - fire when playcorder is ready for use (user accepted microphone access).

 ###Player